Y Lle Celf: Description

 Y Lle Celf is created every year for the duration of the National Eisteddfod of Wales, the country's celebration of Welsh language and culture.
 The exhibition is organised by the National Eisteddfod and supported by the Arts Council of Wales.

 To exhibit in the exhibition, artists and designers must be either born in Wales, have Welsh parents, or have lived or worked in Wales for at least three years prior to the submission deadline, or have the ability to speak, read or write Welsh.
-In 2010 exhibitors were chosen from 2,500 entries.
+In 2010, exhibitors were chosen from 2,500 entries.
 Forty finalists were chosen to exhibit.
 The final selection is chosen by a panel of experts.

 Y Lle Celf is usually housed in a temporary building on the Eisteddfod grounds, though at Ebbw Vale in 2010 it was held in the disused basement of a steel rolling mill and, in Cardiff Bay at the fenceless Eisteddfod in 2018, was held inside the Welsh Government Senedd building.

 Controversies

-In 2012 the Eisteddfod were forced to issue an apology and withdraw four portrait paintings, by artist David Rees Davies, which showed imagery related to a nearby murder of a schoolgirl.
+In 2012, the Eisteddfod were forced to issue an apology and withdraw four portrait paintings, by artist David Rees Davies, which showed imagery related to a nearby murder of a schoolgirl.
 One of the paintings appeared to portray the bleeding victim, another showed her killer.

-In 2013 the Gold Medal for Fine Art was won by video artist Josephine Sowden, despite her work using English language based gibberish and seemingly flouting a language rule dating back to 1950.
+In 2013, the Gold Medal for Fine Art was won by video artist Josephine Sowden, despite her work using English-language-based gibberish and seemingly flouting a Welsh-only language rule dating back to 1950.
 The 2013 Ivor Davies Award winner, Iwan Bala, had included English and Spanish text in his paintings, in addition to Welsh.
 For 2014 entries, application forms drew attention to the language rule, which says any original words in art works must be in Welsh.